|

 and destruction.
 Hollywood and politicians whose lifeblood is fear are

 to forget, a drive of oblivion and ignorance.
-Who wants to know
+Who wants to know anyway?

-or to grab power.
+or grabbing power.
 Personal heuristics fortunately/unfortunately follows

 the same path.
 We dont want to remember loss and painful things.